Ankylosing spondylitis / Bechterews (Icd-10: M45.0)

 - NSAID drugs (for example Ibux, Voltaren, Naproxen) affects the symptoms

-- In blood sample is available HLA B27 in more than 95%, while in the general population there are generally about 8-10% in southern Norway (higher in northern Norway)
+- In blood sample is available HLA B27 in more than 95%, while the equivalent in the population in general is approx. 8-10% in southern Norway (higher in northern Norway)

-- Eye inflammation (uveitis, iridocyclite) which is painful occurs in about 25% and must be treated by an ophthalmologist
+- Eye inflammation (uveitis, iridocyclitis) which are painful occur in approx. 25% and must be treated by an ophthalmologist

 - In active disease phase, blood tests often show signs of rheumatic inflammation with increased CRP and sedimentation rate (ESR)